 - List medications, vitamins and supplements you're taking and the dosage.

 Preparing a list of questions can help you make sure that you cover the points that are important to you.
-For cellulitis, some basic questions to ask your doctor include:
+For cellulitis, some basic questions to ask your health care provider include:

 - How might I have gotten this infection?